Home / Whites and Sulphurs (Pieridae) / Brimstone (Gonepteryx rhamni)

 Adult Butterfly

-Lifespan of adults 10 to 13 months
+Lifespan of Adults Remarkably long, ranging from 10 to 13 months.

 Did You Know?